sudoyashi/Joshis-Garage/_posts/2022-05-15-carbconversion.markdown

 - Reliable parts
 - More heat management

 Finding the optimal settings for fuel, air, vacuum, and heat in varying degrees of weather and performance is what you are trying to accomplish.
-Set targets you want to reach.
+Set targets for what you want to reach.

 Do you want to improve performance?
 Improve torque, improve reliability, and improve maintainability.
 Start with a goal and work towards that single goal.
 If it's too lofty, break it down to a smaller goal.